Pierresole/NuclearDataSampler/README.md

 That is exactly what **NuclearDataSampler** aims to do.

 What motivated this code is a simple but faithful treatment of resonance parameters uncertainty that are shadowed in the processing done in SANDY or FRENDY.
-A very foundational code is **ENDSAM** developed at JSI:
+A very foundational code is **ENDSAM** (4) developed at JSI.

+ENDSAM is able to generate random files but was primarily developed to check whether the relative uncertainty of certain parameters is too high, and if so, verify if their covariance matrix is mathematically correct (log-normal transformation).

+The conclusions drawn from ENDSAM and the discussions it triggered in the community (5) led **NuclearDataSampler** to avoid backend interpretation.
+If positive parameters are sampled negatively, any backend patch is not verifiably correct with access to the evaluated distribution.
+However, if the patch is "acceptable," it may be applied.

+> **Keep cool and call an evaluator**

+Similarly, if the covariance matrix is not positive definite and the problematic eigenvalues are only slightly negative, we may correct them.
+However, if they are significantly negative, we must accept this fact.

+Fixing such issues is the responsibility of the evaluators and should not be "screwdriver-ed" by the user.

 *Reference:*

+(1) A.J.
+Koning, S. Hilaire, and M.C.
+Duijvestijn, *"TALYS: Comprehensive Nuclear Reaction Modeling"*, International Conference on Nuclear Data for Science and Technology, 2007.

+(2) L. Fiorito, *et al.*, [SANDY Repository](https://github.com/luca-fiorito-11/sandy).

+(3) K. Tada et al., *"FRENDY (FRom Evaluated Nuclear Data librarY to any application) Code Development"*, JAEA-Data/Code series, Japan Atomic Energy Agency.

-M. Žerovnik, et al., *"Computer code ENDSAM for random sampling and validation of the resonance parameters covariance matrices of some major nuclear data libraries"*, Annals of Nuclear Energy, 2016.
+(4) Plevnik, L. and Žerovnik, G., *"Computer code ENDSAM for random sampling and validation of the resonance parameters covariance matrices of some major nuclear data libraries"*, Annals of Nuclear Energy, 2016.
 DOI: [10.1016/j.anucene.2016.04.026](https://doi.org/10.1016/j.anucene.2016.04.026)

-ENDSAM is able to generate random files but was primarily developed to check whether the relative uncertainty of certain parameters is too high, and if so, verify if their covariance matrix is mathematically correct (log-normal transformation).
-The slightly different strategy in **NuclearDataSampler** is to stick to Normal laws and if it fails, then it fails.
-Fixing the problem should be done by the evaluators and not "tourneviser" ("screw-drived") by the user.
+(5) Taavitsainen, A. and Vanhanen, R., *"On the maximum entropy distributions of inherently positive nuclear data"*, 2017, Aalto University School of Science, Finland.
+DOI: [10.1016/j.nima.2016.11.061](https://doi.org/10.1016/j.nima.2016.11.061)

 ---